 Description of the Pest

 Fruittree leafroller overwinters in the egg stage in irregular masses of 30 to 100 eggs cemented over with a secretion.
-Young larvae are light green with black heads and are first seen at bud break.
+Young larvae are light green caterpillars with black heads and are first seen at bud break.
 The mature larva is about an inch long and has a green body and black head.
-Moths fly during May or June.
-The flight lasts about 3 weeks and females lay overwintering egg masses on twigs in the upper parts of trees.
-There is one generation per year.
+The black head helps distinguish fruittree leafroller from other leafrollers.
+There is one generation per season.

-The fruittree leafroller feeds on leaves, but also feeds on flower buds, blossoms, and fruits.
+The fruittree leafroller feeds principally on leaves, but also feeds on blossoms, flower buds, and fruits during bloom.
 Tiny larvae work their way into opening leaf buds to feed.
-Once the tree has leafed out, larvae tie up leaves and live within leafrolls, feeding on leaves or developing fruit.
-Larvae damage fruit in much the same way as green fruitworms, causing shallow cavities.
-Damaged fruits that remain on the tree are misshapen and have deep bronze-colored scars with roughened, netlike surfaces.
+Once the tree has leafed out, larvae tie up leaves and live within leafrolls, feeding on leaves or fruit.
+Larvae damage fruit in much the same way as green fruitworms, resulting in shallow cavities in the fruit.
+Damaged fruits that remain on the tree develop deep bronze-colored scars with roughened, netlike surfaces.

-Natural enemies specific for fruittree leafroller are not known, but a number of general predators, such as brown lacewings, green lacewings, and lady beetle larvae, and parasites feed on fruittree leafroller larvae.
-Although these natural enemies help keep fruittree leafroller populations at low, nondamaging levels; occasional outbreaks may occur, especially in the San Joaquin and inner coastal valleys.
+Natural enemies specific for fruittree leafroller are not known, but a number of general predators, such as lacewing and lady beetle larvae, and parasites feed on fruittree leafroller larvae.
+Although these natural enemies help keep fruittree leafroller populations at low, nondamaging levels; occasional outbreaks still occur, especially in the San Joaquin and inner coastal valleys.

 Organically Acceptable Methods

-Organically acceptable methods include applications of organically approved narrow range oil, Bacillus thuringiensis, and the Entrust formulation of spinosad.
+Applications of approved narrow range oil, Bacillus thuringiensis, and the Entrust formulation of spinosad are organically acceptable.

 Monitoring and Treatment Decisions

 Fruittree leafroller usually is effectively controlled by a dormant oil spray.
 Make an application thorough enough to cover egg masses.
-Check results by sampling for leafrollers at green tip or early bloom.
-Generally fruittree leafrollers are the first caterpillars seen in samples taken after green tip.
-Examine 100 flower clusters collected randomly per block.
-If more than four fruittree leafrollers are found, treatment before the finger bud (swollen bud) stage may be necessary to prevent damage.
-Young larvae are easiest to control because they have not yet constructed a nest out of leaves, which protects them from insecticides.
-For more information on monitoring pests at bloom, see SAMPLING AT BLOOM.
+Check results by sampling for leafrollers at green tip.
+Examine 100 fruit clusters per block.
+If no worms are found, resample in 1 week.
+If more than one worm is found, treatment before pink bud may be necessary to prevent damage.
+Often infestations are usually confined to small, localized areas of the orchard and can be spot treated.

 |(Example trade name)||(conc.)||(dilute)||(hours)||(days)|